 Configuration

-The Configuration type provides access configuration values as well as to the type declarations for a certain IVML model.
+The Configuration type provides access to configuration values as well as to the type declarations for a certain IVML model.
 In particular, the configuration type allows to create projections of a configuration, e.g., to select a subset of decision variables and specify further operations on that subset such as passing it to rules or to (one or more) instantiators.
 Although being an IvmlElement, a configuration instance will not provide access to values.